caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/introduction.rst

 Networking
 ----------

 In order for service discovery to work, containers need to be attached to the same Local Area Network.
 This project does this by attaching containers to the host's network using a macvlan.
 Below is an example logical topology that allows containers to run on different hosts by using this method.
-Should a test environment derived this project outgrow a single host, it should still function the same when split over several hosts.
+Should a test environment derived from this project outgrow a single host, it should still function the same when split over several hosts.

 .. image:: ../_static/logical_diagram.png
    :align: center